lizziesilver/Dissertation_code/README.md

 ## Data

-The real data com from two sources:
+The real data come from three sources:

-1. The Many Microbes Microarrays Database, or M3D: http://m3d.mssm.edu/
+1. The E. coli data come from the Many Microbes Microarrays Database, or M3D: http://m3d.mssm.edu/

-2. The Hughes Lab at U Toronto: http://hugheslab.ccbr.utoronto.ca/supplementary-data/rii/
+2. The S cerevisiae data come from the Hughes Lab at U Toronto: http://hugheslab.ccbr.utoronto.ca/supplementary-data/rii/

-3. GEO: ...
+3. The Mus musculus data come from GEO: ...

 ## Simulation

 ## Evaluation

+## Tetrad

+Tetrad is free software developed at CMU.
+I have modified some of the Tetrad algorithms for my dissertation.
+The version of Tetrad in this repository is NOT supported by the main Tetrad development group.
+All mistakes in this version are my own, and all code that works should be credited to Joe Ramsey or one of the other Tetrad developers.
+The supported version of Tetrad is available at the Tetrad website: www.phil.cmu.edu/projects/tetrad/ .
+The source code can be found in the downloads directory.